 The following sections will show a few methods to stretch your patent leather shoes to fit independently.

-The Easy Way to stretch patent leather shoes
+The Easy Way to stretch patent leather shoes: wear them with thick socks

-Start by putting on thick socks and wear the shoes for about 10 to 15 minutes.
-This needs to be done on a daily basis for the same amount of time for the first two or three days.
+Start by wearing thick socks and wearing shoes for 10 to 15 minutes.
+This must be done daily for the same amount of time for the first two or three days.

-Gradually increase the daily wear time until you reach an hour of wear time, by this time the shoes should fit comfortably.
-As soon as you get to one hour you can wear normal thickness socks with the shoes as you would normally.
+Gradually increase the daily wear time until you reach an hour of wear time; by this time, the shoes should fit comfortably.
+As soon as you get to one hour, you can wear a normal-thickness pair of socks with the shoes as you would normally.

-For the best results, this method will take a week or more but your shoes will easily and comfortably on your feet.
-Some people will just start wearing shoes for two to three hours a day and wear thick socks with them.
+For the best results, this method will take a week or more, but your shoes will easily and comfortably on your feet.
+Some people will start wearing shoes for two to three hours daily and wear thick socks.

 The thick socks will help protect your feet against pinching and scuffing to prevent unnecessary pain and discomfort.